 Alzheimer’s disease typically affects people in later life, causing irreversible dementia.
-The neurology team at Dayton Center for Neurological Disorders (DCND) offers the most advanced Alzheimer’s treatments at offices they staff in Centerville, Springfield, Eaton, Wilmington, Hillsboro, Beavercreek, and Huber Heights, Ohio, managed by nationally recognized Alzheimer’s and dementia care doctors.
+The neurology team at Dayton Center for Neurological Disorders (DCND) offers the most advanced Alzheimer’s treatments at offices they staff in Dayton, Centerville, Springfield, Eaton, Wilmington, Hillsboro, Beavercreek, and Huber Heights, Ohio, managed by nationally recognized Alzheimer’s and dementia care doctors.
 If you or a loved one require specialized Alzheimer’s care, ask your primary care provider for a referral, then the DCND team will reach out to you to schedule an appointment.

 Alzheimer’s disease causes dementia — memory loss that interferes with daily life and gradually worsens over time.
 There’s currently no cure, but the Dayton Center for Neurological Disorders team is involved with many studies that are searching for new treatments.